alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 ## Use compatibility mode with Enable-EntraAzureADAlias

 The `Enable-EntraAzureADAlias` cmdlet enables compatibility mode through aliases.
-By default, Enable-EntraAzureADAlias only enables compatibility aliases for the current PowerShell session.
+By default, Enable-EntraAzureADAlias only enables compatibility aliases for the current Microsoft Entra PowerShell session.
 For more information, see the [Enable-EntraAzureADAlias][enable-azuread-alias] reference documentation.

-To use Entra PowerShell with your existing AzureAD PowerShell scripts, replace the `Connect-AzureAD` command with the three lines provided.
+To use Microsoft Entra PowerShell with your existing AzureAD PowerShell scripts, replace the `Connect-AzureAD` command with the three lines provided.

 ```powershell
 Import-Module -Name Microsoft.Graph.Entra